ocupop/dart4web/src/tools/dartium.md

 layout: default
 title: "Dartium: Chromium with the Dart VM"
 permalink: /tools/dartium
-description: "Download and use Dartium, a build of Chromium with an embedded Dart VM."
+description: "Install and use Dartium, a build of Chromium with an embedded Dart VM."
 short-title: "Dartium"
 ---